-This course covers major topics in speech and acoustical array signal processing.
-The first part of the course addresses speech information processing from past to present.
-There are many applications, for example, Text-To-Speech synthesis system and singing synthesizer have been widely used all over the world.
-The second part of the course addresses issues of acoustical array signal processing and introduces techniques to record the sound from a focused sound source.
+This course covers major topics in acoustical array signal processing.
+The first part of the course and introduces techniques to record the sound from a focused sound source.
+The second part of the course addresses audio source separation.
 Array signal processing is essential in advanced human-computer-interaction systems such as a car navigation system.

-1. To understand the history and state-of-the-art techniques of speech and acoustical array signal processing.
-To understand the ways how speech and acoustical array signal processing techniques are used in our daily lives and to apply these techniques to own problems to be solved.
+- 1. To understand the history and state-of-the-art techniques acoustical array signal processing. - 2.
+To understand the ways how acoustical array signal processing techniques are used in our daily lives and to apply these techniques to problems to be solved.